Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 ORDER BY `Petal.Length` DESC
 ```

-Of course, don't forget to disconnect your database connection when you’re finished.
+Of course, don't forget to disconnect your database connection when you're finished.

 ```r
 DBI::dbDisconnect(con)